Chloe Meltzer | March 06, 2023

 In two states, there have been instances of fighting the Doctrine of Necessaries.
 These cases found the doctrine unconstitutional for two reasons:

 It may be challenging to win in a state where the Doctrine of Necessaries is operational.
-However, you can respond to the debt collectors and get a 30–50% medical debt reduction when you send a Debt Lawsuit Settlement Letter to the collector.
+However, you can respond to the debt collectors and get a 30–50% medical debt reduction when you negotiate a debt settlement with the collector.
 Most debt collectors are willing to settle for less than the original amount owed.

 When you get married, you agree to stay with your spouse in sickness and health.
 Hence, if your spouse incurs medical debts during marriage, you will be liable for that debt.
 Even after separation, you can be taken to court and held responsible for your spouse's debt.